 The good news is there are plenty of legitimate work-from-home opportunities to try instead of envelope stuffing.

 Legit Work from Home Jobs

-Before you get too deep down the rabbit hole, check out which of these legitimate work from home jobs match your skills, interest and experience perfectly.
+Before we get too deep down the rabbit hole, check out which of these legitimate work-from-home jobs match your skills, interests, and experience perfectly.

 Nearly any job that you’ve performed in a traditional setting will have a virtual version available.